 Look and Feel

 The form factor is like that of the Game Boy Micro.
 It is very small as is the screen at only 2.4 inches.
 This makes some games hard to read.
-If you have bad eyesight, I would recommend going for something bigger like the GPD XD or the similar LDK game.
+If you have bad eyesight, I recommend going for something bigger like the GPD XD or the similar LDK game.

-The screen does have some back-light bleed, but it is otherwise a very nice screen.
+The screen does have some back-light bleed, but it is otherwise a nice screen.
 It is IPS and viewing angles are great.

 Buttons feel good as does the D-Pad.
 It’s not Nintendo quality but very serviceable.
 Chinese controls have come a long way compared to how they used to be.
 It feels decent in the hands.
 Like the eyesight though, those with large hands may want to look elsewhere as they may find the layout cramped.